 Cholesterol is a waxy substance that travels in your bloodstream through carriers called lipoproteins.
-Typically, when we hear about cholesterol, we are being told that we need to lower it, but it is important to note that cholesterol is not in itself bad since there are actually two types of cholesterol: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Typically, when we hear about managing cholesterol, we are being told that we need to lower it, but it is important to note that cholesterol is not in itself bad.
+There are actually two types of cholesterol: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 The “bad” type of cholesterol is LDL because it contributes to fatty build ups in arteries (atherosclerosis) that feed the heart and the brain.
 According to the American Heart Association (AHA), high levels of LDL increase a person’s risk for heart attack, stroke, and peripheral artery disease, so the lower the levels of LDL in your bloodstream the better.